 The story of Zacchaeus is a great way to teach your little ones how they should treat their friends.
 A man that no one was too fond of and Jesus went to HIS house…what a great story of kindness!

 Here’s how I taught this story to my little learners…

 We started class just like every week.
 During the first 8-10 minutes, the children come in and play with toys that are laid out on the table.
 It is a great time to reinforce how God wants us to treat our friends.
 It also gives me time to talk to the little ones about their day, welcome visitors and finish up prepping any materials (I cut the brown paper bags during this time).

 We then met on the carpet to discuss why we come to Bible class, sing songs and talk about our Bibles.
 We open our class time praying together with a circle prayer.

 To activate a little background experience, I gave the children a chance to name one real friend or fictional character they would be excited to stay the night at their house.
 I asked why they would choose that friend and how they would treat their guest.
 Then, we read the story of Zacchaeus in The Beginner’s Bible.

 After the lesson, the children went to their tables and we worked together to make a sycamore tree for Zacchaeus to climb.
-As we completed the craft we also sang our “Zacchaeus” song you can get on Amazon for FREE…if you are a Prime Member! 😉
+As we completed the craft we also sang our “Zacchaeus” song that you can get on Amazon for FREE…if you are a Prime Member! 😉